crowdtainer/landing-page/content/How it works.md

   main: {}

 ---
-## Why bother?

 When you buy coffee *through a retailer*, most of your money goes to monopolies and middle men.
 A tiny fraction goes to the farmers and the people that put the hard work to make it happen.

-> * add some pie charts here

-By purchasing coffee *through Crowdtainer instead*, most of the money goes to **producing the coffee itself** (the farmers and the coffee processing units) and incentivising development towards a **more open and fair marketplace for coffee trade**:
+By purchasing coffee *through Crowdtainer instead*, since there is no middle men (trade is organized by code), the money goes to **producing the coffee itself** (the farmers and the coffee processing units) and incentivising development towards a **more open and fair marketplace for coffee trade**:

-> * and here

 * The farmers get **better prices** for the coffee they produce
 * Consumers pay the similar or better prices compared to their local market